awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 Enter the S3 Bucket for storing PySpark Scripts, Pod Templates and Input data.
 For e.g., s3://<bucket-name>: s3://example-bucket
 ```

-Karpenter may take between 1 and 2 minutes to spin up a new compute node as specified in the provisioner templates before running the Spark Jobs.
+Karpetner may take between 1 and 2 minutes to spin up a new compute node as specified in the provisioner templates before running the Spark Jobs.
 Nodes will be drained with once the job is completed

 #### Verify the job execution